 Jim Hundrieser, Ph.
 D., the Vice President for Consulting and Business Development at NACUBO, had one recommendation for any college or university team looking to use their HEERF grants: document, document, document.
 Make sure you note where your dollars are going and why.
 If you can, document the impact this funding has on your students and on your institution.

-Additionally, RPK Group provided a few helpful parameters for thinking about spending priorities.
+Additionally, RPK Group provided a few helpful parameters for thinking about spending priorities during the digital transformation.

 - Recoup.
 Work on fixing everything at your institution that COVID-10 has broken.
 For instance, are there paper processes that need to become digital so faculty and staff can safely do their jobs and serve students?